hdocmsu/hdocmsu.github.io/_projects/canon_3_ute.md

 Zero-echo-time (ZTE) and single-echo ultrashort-echo-time (UTE) techniques have demonstrated the ability to provide CT-like bone-weighted contrast; however, they do not provide assessment of short-T2 tissues.
 Multi-echo UTE allows simultaneous generation of CT-like contrast and quantitative T2* mapping of short-T2 tissues, but its clinical adoption has been limited because of long scan times and insufficient spatial resolution.

 In this work, we demonstrate the feasibility of a fast, 2-minute multi-echo UTE acquisition that provides CT-like bone-weighted contrast and quantitative T2* mapping of short-T2 tissues.
-With the integration of deep learning–based reconstruction, routine MSK MRI can be completed in under 8 minutes.
+With the integration of deep learning-based reconstruction, routine MSK MRI can be completed in under 8 minutes.
 Together, this enables a comprehensive MRI-only MSK examination in under 10 minutes.

 **Whitepaper:**
 * [Good to Know: Multi-echo Ultrashort Echo Time (UTE)](https://hdocmsu.github.io/assets/pdf/whitepapers/G2K_UTE_final.pdf)